Our team of seasoned professionals combines rich content knowledge with hands-on experience providing quality training and technical assistance.

 Kim Dash excels at collaborating with states and communities to develop capacity in participatory monitoring and evaluation methods.
 She successfully led SAMHSA’s Service to Science initiative—a national endeavor dedicated to building the evaluation capacity of organizations implementing innovative, field-grown programs.

 Sandra Del Sesto is a co-author of the Substance Abuse Prevention Specialist Training (SAPST) and PS@EDC’s Prevention Ethics courses.
-For over thirty-five years, she has provided community and strategic planning, program development, and capacity building in all areas of prevention practice.
-She is a member of the Board of Directors and the Prevention Committee Co-Chair of the International Certification and Reciprocity Consortium.
+For over 35 years, she has provided community and strategic planning, program development, and capacity building in all areas of prevention practice.
+Currently, she serves on the advisory boards of the National Prevention Technology Transfer Center (PTTC), the New England PTTC, and the Latino PTTC.
+She is a RI delegate to the International Certification and Reciprocity Consortium and past co-chair of its Prevention Committee.

 Shai Fuxman is an experienced researcher in the fields of education and public health, with expertise in opioid and other substance abuse prevention and intervention, youth development, program evaluation, and cross-cultural relations.
 He is especially interested in the promotion of positive development among youth from marginalized communities.